antonioleal/myslackbuilds/README.md

 - Version: 4.10.0
 - Homepage: https://github.com/antonioleal/qt-installer-script
 - Code repository:
+## libupnp (Portable SDK for UPnP Devices)
+ The portable SDK for UPnP Devices (libupnp) provides developers with an API and open source code for building control points, devices, and bridges that are compliant with Version 1.0 of the Universal Plug and Play Device Architecture Specification and support several operating systems like Linux, *BSD, Solaris and others. libupnp is used in UPnP implentations in Open Source projects over the World.
+It is 100% compatible fork of original libupnp.

+- Category: libraries
+- Version: 1.14.12
 ## SDL3 (Simple DirectMedia Layer Version 3)
  Simple DirectMedia Layer is a cross-platform development library designed to provide low-level access to audio, keyboard, mouse,